AnQiCMS template development: In-depth analysis of the space character trap and solutions when mixing logical tags with HTML

-This design, which naturally integrates logic with HTML tags, greatly improves the readability and development efficiency of the template.However, it is this flexibility that sometimes brings some unexpected little 'traps', the most common and easiest to overlook of which is the 'whitespace trap' that arises when logical tags are mixed with HTML tags.As an experienced website operation expert, today we will delve into this issue and provide an elegant solution.
+This design of integrating logic with HTML tags naturally greatly improves the readability and development efficiency of the template.However, it is this flexibility that sometimes brings unexpected little 'traps', the most common and easily overlooked of which is the 'whitespace trap' that occurs when logical tags are mixed with HTML tags.As an experienced website operations expert, today we will delve into this issue and provide an elegant solution.

-Imagine that you are building a product list page in AnQiCMS, and you need to loop through a series of products.
-For code clarity, you might write the template like this:
+Imagine you are building a product list page in AnQiCMS, and you need to loop through a series of products.
+To make the code clear, you might write the template like this:

 <ul class="product-list">